 9 Tips for Your YouTube SEO Strategy

-YouTube is the second largest search engine in the world — second only to Google, its parent company.
+YouTube is the second-largest search engine in the world — second only to Google, its parent company.
 8 out of 10 video search results are YouTube videos.
 And the platform is growing constantly, with 500 hours of video uploaded to YouTube every minute.

-How do you avoid getting lost in the sea of video?
+How do you avoid getting lost in the sea of videos?
 Your best bet is to produce and publish great videos and then optimize them for search using video SEO best practices.
 With these tips, you can create a solid YouTube SEO strategy.

-You may know the basics of search engine optimization for YouTube videos, like including keywords in title, description, and tags.
+You may know the basics of search engine optimization for YouTube videos, like including keywords in title, meta description, and tags.
 Since search engines can only crawl text — not images or audio — you need to make the most of your video’s text.
 That’s why having a full, accurate transcript is so valuable for YouTube SEO.

 What is YouTube SEO?

-YouTube SEO involves optimizing your channel, playlists, meta data, description, and the videos themselves.
+YouTube SEO involves optimizing your channel, playlists, metadata, description, and the videos themselves.
 You can optimize your videos for search both within and outside of YouTube.

 A key component to YouTube SEO is harnessing the power of your video’s text in the form of transcripts, closed captions, and subtitles.

 How YouTube Search Works